 Before the commencement of any sport, it is advised that every athlete should undergo a screening process before participating in any game.
 Administrators should provide all the necessary resources such as a first-aid box and other care resources that are needed for the safety of the athlete.
 Board administrators can be at fault for not providing all the necessary on-site treatment resources, and an improperly cared for injury is considered as negligence.

 Equipment Related Injuries

 If there is an injury that’s caused by the equipment, then multiple parties might be involved.
-The manufacturers of the equipment could be responsible if there is faulty equipment and the coach can also be blamed if the equipment isn’t used properly.
+The manufacturers of the equipment could be responsible if there is faulty equipment, and the coach can also be blamed if the equipment isn’t used correctly.

-If you still find it difficult to deal with an injury problem, why not hire a professional lawyer that fully understands how sports injury work.
+If you still find it challenging to deal with an injury problem, why not hire a professional lawyer that fully understands how sports injury work.
 They can give the necessary advice for a sports injury if you suspect “foul play”.
-Contact Massey & Duffy for a free consultation and so we can help you take care of a sports injury claim.
+Contact Massey & Duffy for a free consultation, and so we can help you take care of a sports injury claim.